Scopes & Access

 Applying for Limited Access

-When you're testing with Sandbox data is completed and you believe your app is ready to test with Dexcom users, apply for Limited Access Upgrade within your app’s profile.
+When your testing with Sandbox data is completed and your app is ready to test with Dexcom users, apply for Limited Access Upgrade within your app’s profile.
 Navigate to the My Apps section of developer.dexcom and click on the "Apply for Upgrade" link.
+Alternatively, visit our Partnerships page and complete the Partnership Interest Questionnaire: Partner with Dexcom

 The process to upgrade to Limited Access:

-1. Click on the "Apply for Limited Access Upgrade" link within an app's profile
+- Click on the "Apply for Upgrade" link within the app profile.

-5. Agree to the Terms & Conditions of the Data Licensing Agreement
+- Agree to the Terms & Conditions of the Data Licensing Agreement.

-6. After Data Licensing Agreement acceptance, Dexcom will notify you and change the status in the app's profile
+- If your application is authorized, Dexcom will notify you and change the status in the app's profile.

-For the production environment, to the app can have up to 20 authorized users.
+For the production environment, an app with Limited Access can have up to 5 authorized users.
 This allows developers who are also Dexcom CGM users to connect their data with their prototype app.
-This also enables Registered Developers to test their prototype app with multiple users.
+This also enables developers to test their prototype app with multiple users.
 As described above, this data access requires user authentication and HIPAA authorization via the OAuth 2.0 process described in the Authentication section.

 Applying for Full Access

 When you're ready to commercialize your app, you will apply for Full Access within your app’s profile.
-Navigate to the My Apps section of developer.dexcom and click on the "Apply for Upgrade" link.
-Apps with Full Access privileges are not subject to the 20 authorized user limitation.
+Navigate to the My Apps section and click on the "Apply for Upgrade" link.

 The basic process to upgrade an app's access:

-1. Click on the "Apply for Full Access Upgrade" link within an app's profile
+- Click on the "Apply for Upgrade" link within an app's profile.

-2. Complete and submit the Full Access Request form
+- Complete and submit the Full Access Questionnaire.

-3. Dexcom will review your application and contact you if further details or clarification are required
+- Dexcom Strategic Partnershiops team will review your application and contact you if further details or clarification are required.

-7. Once your app passes the Dexcom review process, Dexcom will notify you and change the status in the app's profile
+- Once your app passes the Dexcom review process, Dexcom will notify you and change the status in the app's profile.

-Note that the review and upgrade only applies to a specific app, not for all apps owned by a developer.
+Note that the review and upgrade apply only to a specific app, not to all apps created by a developer.
 Each app must undergo its own upgrade application, and each upgrade application is considered independently of any other app owned by that developer.

 Developers are responsible for ensuring that their apps comply with all applicable regulations.
 Some additional information on relevant US regulations can be found at the FDA's Digital Health site.